BernardLesley/Quantitative_Reasoning_COVID19/README.md

 # The Implementation of Quantitative Reasoning to Visualize and Understand COVID-19

 ## Project Description
-An analysis by CC0002 T18 Team 1 on various factor in relation to COVID-19, we leveraged on Numpy, Pandas and Seaborn to visualize the dataset from <em>Our World in Data</em> https://ourworldindata.org/covid-vaccinations?country=OWID_WRL.
+An analysis by CC0002 T18 Team 1 on various factor in relation to COVID-19.
+We leveraged on Numpy, Pandas and Seaborn to visualize the dataset from <em>Our World in Data</em> https://ourworldindata.org/covid-vaccinations?country=OWID_WRL.

 ## How to Use the Project
 The dataset as well as the analysis (.ipynb files) are downloadable and can be executed with Jupyter Notebook App, Google Colab, or other similar platform.